bhushan-zade/bhushan-zade/README.md

 For me 'Data' is the currency of the digital age, and "data science" is the art of turning data into action.
 Data science is the bridge between the present and the future, it helps us to understand the present and predict the future.
 The immense power of data motivated me, and I began my journey into the field of data science.
 <br/>

-I'm currently searching for an opportunity in the filed of data science, Please let me know if any job opportunity is available.
+"I am currently searching for an opportunity in the field of data science.
+Please let me know if any job opportunities are available."

 #### Connect With Me: